Samsung TV Makes Clicking Sound and Won't Turn On

-The good news is this repair is actually quite simple, and with only a few basic tools and $3.98, you can have your TV working in less than an hour.
+The good news is this repair is actually quite simple, and with only a few basic tools and about 20 bucks, you can have your TV working in less than an hour.

-You will only need four items for this repair:
+You will need the 5 items below for this repair:

 Need a soldering iron?
 No problem.
 They are cheap and easy to use.